Jonathannilsson90/Jonathannilsson90/README.md

 Fullstack.Student
 -----------------

-Tech enthusiast since childhood with a love for puzzles, games, and music.
-I'm driven by problem-solving challenges and coding complexities.
-With a passion for creating immersive experiences, I infuse creativity and rhythm into my projects.
-My goal is to bring joy and positivity to people's lives through technology.
-Experienced in various programming languages and eager to learn new tools.
-I cherish collaboration within the developer community and enjoy mentoring others.🚀🎮🎵

 * 🌍  I'm based in Stockholm
 * 🧠  I'm learning TypeScript Backend, NextJS, Svelte
 * ⚡  Fun fact: I can cook a really tasty lasagna